 Using mostly customer surveys, Cramton and Lien [2000] report estimates of VOLL that range from \$1,500/MWh to \$20,000/MWh.
-We choose a fairly conservative estimate of VOLL=\$8,000/MWh (with results from a higher value in Table 8).
+We choose a fairly conservative estimate of VOLL=\$8,000/MWh (with results from a higher value in Table 7).

-To recover F^D and F^S , we estimate a seemingly unrelated regression (SUR) with load and solar output as the dependent variables.
+To recover $F^D$ and $F^S$ , we estimate a seemingly unrelated regression (SUR) with load and solar output as the dependent variables.
 The unit of observation is a 15-minute interval for all daytime hours over our sample period.
 As solar output is zero at night, we estimate a separate nighttime load regression.
 We include linear splines and interaction terms of forecast information as regressors.
 To predict the joint density of solar output and demand, we simulate from the estimated residuals.
-We use our load estimates to recover the demand constant \overline{D} by inverting the demand equation (1).
+We use our load estimates to recover the demand constant $\overline{D}$ by inverting the demand equation (1).
 We trim the solar output at 0 and at the rated maximum capacity.

 We follow the approach outlined in Wolfram [1999] and Borenstein et al. [2002] to construct the marginal cost of operation for generation units.
-We compute the marginal cost of a fossil fuel generation unit as the sum of fuel cost per unit plus SO2 emissions cost per unit.
-We report summary statistics for existing TEP generators in Table 3.
+We compute the marginal cost of a fossil fuel generation unit as the sum of fuel cost per unit plus $SO_2$ emissions cost per unit.
+We report summary statistics for existing TEP generators in Table 2.
 Apart from two small solar PV facilities, all of TEP's generation units are fossil-fuel based.
 We treat the two solar units as though they were dispatchable units producing constantly at full capacity.

-Table 3 also lists characteristics of potential new generators.
+Table 2 also lists characteristics of potential new generators.
 We use a combined cycle natural gas generator with capacity size of $k^{FF} = 191$ MW.
-This number is the mean of the capacities of ten planned new units of this type in Arizona throughout 2023 as reported in EIA [2014].
-Thus this number likely reflects the optimal generator size for a relatively small market such as the Tucson area.
+This number is the mean of the capacities of ten planned new units of this type in Arizona throughout 2023 as reported in EIA [2014a].
 We assume that the other characteristics of new generators are the ones given in the EIA forecasts of emissions of new plants reported in EIA [2013].
-For one of the extensions of the model, we also allow for potential new natural gas gas turbine generators.
-The mean size of these planned units is 91 MW for Arizona.
+For one of the extensions of the model, we also allow for potential new natural gas turbine generators.
+We also use the mean size of these planned units for Arizona, which is 91 MW.